The Lords of Maintenon – The Middle Ages

 In 1698, Madame de Maintenon bequeathed the estate to her niece Françoise Amable d’Aubigné when she married Adrien Maurice, Duke of Ayen, later Duke of Noailles.
 The castle then remained in the Noailles family until the 20th century.

-In 1983, Geneviève de Noailles and her husband Jean Raindre bequeathed the estate to the Foundation to safeguard this majestic heritage.
+In 1983, Geneviève de Noailles and her husband Jean Raindre bequeathed the estate to the Foundation in order to safeguard this majestic heritage.
 The day-to-day management of this exceptional site being now entrusted to the Departmental Council of Eure-et-Loir.